matematikaadit/notisen/README.md

 **Notisen** is a Rust rewrite of [highmon.pl] script for [weechat] irc client.
 Proudly with less feature and less flexibility.

-**highmon.pl** itself is a script that collect all *highlights* (another term for mention/notification on weechat).
-In a single buffer for easy viewing.
+**highmon.pl** itself is a script that collects all *highlights* (another term for mention/notification on weechat).
+In a single buffer, for easy viewing.
 This script only replicate that functionality and no more.
-There's no setting or command hook, yeah, sorry to disssapoint.
+There's no setting or command hook, yeah, sorry to disappoint.

 This project itself is mainly for learning purpose.
 To understand how to do FFI in Rust.
-And probably just a toy that incidentally also scratch my own itch.
+And probably just a toy that incidentally scratch my itch.

 If you wanna write a plugin for weechat, I recommend using the rust-weechat crate instead.
 Link in the [**Resource**](#resource) section below.